SoCreate/angular-playground/README.md

 Build Angular components, directives, and pipes in isolation.

-Playground builds off of your existing Angular configuration to mount components in isolation, allowing you to develop and test them without the weight of your entire application.
+Playground is a living styleguide for your Angular components, taking the components you already wrote and providing an environment that makes it easy to visualize changes, document variations, and fix broken UI.

 [![npm version](https://badge.fury.io/js/angular-playground.svg)](https://badge.fury.io/js/angular-playground)